Dorothy Tennov: Career

 Tennov was a professor of psychology at the University of Bridgeport in Connecticut for twenty years.
 Her professional interest in romantic love began in the 1960s, when two young men told her that breakups had driven them to alcoholism and losing a semester at university, respectively.
 In her studies, Tennov administered questionnaires, collected diaries and other personal accounts, and interviewed over 500 people on the topic of love.

 In 1976, Tennov traveled to Paris, where she interviewed the French novelist and essayist Simone de Beauvoir for a PBS television station, WNED-TV.
 It was on the flight home from this interview that she is said to have discovered that limerence is not a universal human experience, finding that her longtime friend Helen Payne was unfamiliar with it.
 This is when she decided to invent a new term ("limerence").

 In addition to publishing Love and Limerence (1979), Tennov made a name for herself as a critic of psychotherapy.
 She commented in 1976 that narcissism was becoming a common diagnosis at the time, because therapists seldom saw clients who had never been to therapy before.
 According to Tennov, "The people who go are a relatively small group who become therapy junkies."

 In 1986, Tennov left her post at the University of Bridgeport to become an independent researcher.
 She moved to Millsboro, Delaware, in 1987, where she lectured at a local senior learning academy and volunteered at a nursing home.
 Near the end of her life, she was working on a play, and a book about the public and scientific reactions to the concept of limerence.

 Personal life

 Tennov grew up in New York City.
 She was married in 1952 to the psychologist Howard S. Hoffman, and they had three sons together, but they later divorced.
 Their son Randall died of leukemia in 1993.
 Tennov was a feminist, enjoyed classical music, gardening, and playing piano (having owned a Steinway), and had a small white dog "with an ear-splitting bark".
-She states in her collected works that she is "the victim of a disorder that adversely influences social interactions" and that she endured job discrimination and sexism against her, despite ending up as a tenured professor.
+She states in her collected works that she is "the victim of a disorder that adversely influences social interactions" and that she experienced job discrimination and sexism, despite ending up as a tenured professor.
 She died in 2007 in Harbeson, Delaware, at the age of 78.